-Should I wait for prices to come down to buy a home?
+Should I wait to buy a home?

-Examine your local market carefully
+Analyze your local market carefully

 Deciding whether you should buy a house now or wait ultimately comes down to where you want to call home.
 Regardless of national headlines, real estate is hyper-localized and can vary greatly from one market to another.